 #2 MODERN waterproof knickers

-Forget dated images of plastic pants, the modern waterproof knicker is a far more sophisticated item than you could have ever imagined.
+Forget dated images of plastic pants, which rustle and sweat.
+The modern waterproof knicker is a far more sophisticated item!

-Annabel Croft, the tennis player and TV presenter Carole Smillie (Strictly 2013!) invented these knickers to work with a protective pad – to give an extra leak-proof layer.
-She originally thought of the concept for her teenage daughters coping with their periods but now they are marketed for periods, postnatal and pelvic floor.
-One of those products you wish you had thought of yourself.
+Annabel Croft, the tennis player and TV presenter Carole Smillie (Strictly 2013!) invented these knickers.
+She originally thought of the concept for her teenage daughters coping with their periods.
+Now they are marketed for periods, postnatal and pelvic floor.

 #3 Knickers with inbuilt protection